MostlyAdequate/mostly-adequate-guide/ch9.md

   compose(join, map(join)) == compose(join, join)
 ```

-These laws get at the nested nature of monads so associativity focuses on joining the inner or outer types first to acheive the same result.
+These laws get at the nested nature of monads so associativity focuses on joining the inner or outer types first to achieve the same result.
 A picture might be more instructive:

 <img src="images/monad_associativity.png" alt="monad associativity law" />